Greek Symi Swimming Odyssey

-Three main ferry companies (Dodekanisos Seaways, Blue Star Ferries, Sea Dreams) currently run routes from Rhodes to Symi while other small firms run day trips and excursions to the island from Rhodes (Mandraki harbour) and from Turkey.
+Four main ferry companies (Dodekanisos Seaways, Sea Dreams, Blue Star Ferries, Anes) currently run ferry route from Rhodes to Symi while other small firms run day trips and excursions to the island from Rhodes (Mandraki harbour) and from Turkey (www.yesilmarmarislines.com).
 So there is no problem to get to the island any day.
 Ferry prices range from 10 – 20 Euros/person.
 It is advisable to book a ferry ticket in advance online.

 3a) Dodekanisos Seaways operates daily sailing schedule from Rhodes to Symi and return.
 See the sailing times – timetable below.
 Please be aware that there are three vessels and all operate this route Rhodes-Symi.
 Dodekanisos Express and Dodekanisos Pride are fast catamarans while Panagia Skiadeni is a larger and slower ship.

 3b) Sea Dreams company operates daily sailing schedule 2018 from Rhodes to Symi and return.
-See the sailing times. https://www.seadreams.gr/images/timetable-symi.pdf
+See 2019 sailing times:

 4) Car tranfer from Symi port to hotel

-Once you reach Symi island port, our hotel Pedi Beach will come and pick you up free of charge.
+Once you reach Symi island port, our hotel Pedi Beach car will come and pick you up free of charge.
 Pedi Beach hotel mini bus has a sign on it.
 Please confirm your ferry arrival time on email at: email@example.com or by phone at +302246071870.

 There are no specific vaccinations required for Greece, but you should ensure that your tetanus and polio vaccinations are up to date.

 You will need enough money to cover the four evening meals which are not included in the tour price.
 An average dinner (including a glass of wine) costs around 15-20 Euro.
 A local market is nearby.

 The local currency is Euro.
-Symi island does have an ATM so you can withdraw money there.
+Symi island does have an ATM so you can withdraw money there in port Yialos.
 The hotel will also exchange money up to the limited amount.
 Bear in mind that most local places – shops, tavernas prefer cash vs cards.